DoMinhTriet2606/MERNstack-EmployeeTimekeepingManagement/README.md

 # MERNstack-EmployeeTimekeepingManagement

 ## Description
-- his web application facilitates easy management of employee shift schedules and rapid schedule creation for administrators.
+- This web application facilitates easy management of employee shift schedules and rapid schedule creation for administrators.
 - Automated salary calculation.
 - Employee information management.
 - Employees can also view their work schedules, attendance records, and salary statements.